Scheduling & Rollouts

 What are Passthrough Rollouts?

-With Passthrough Rollouts, if a rollout or schedule hasn’t been hit for a Targeting Rule, the platform will behave as if the rule doesn’t exist, regardless if the user qualifies for the rule or not.
-Essentially, users will not be “stuck” on the first rule and be served the default value until the Targeting Rule’s schedule is live.
+With Passthrough Rollouts, if a rollout or schedule hasn't been hit for a Targeting Rule, the platform will treat the rule as if it doesn't exist, regardless of whether the user qualifies for the rule or not.
+Essentially, users will not be "stuck" on the rule, and instead, will bypass the rule and continue evaluating the next rule(s).
+This is especially useful when you want users to receive a different Variation of your Feature until the rollout or schedule applies to them.

 Here is an example scenario of Passthrough Rollouts' expected behaviour: